klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 #### Create a MultipleKeyring with multiple private keys <a id="create-a-multiplekeyring-with-multiple-private-keys"></a>

-If you want to use multiple private keys, you can create a [MultipleKeyring] using the address and multiple private keys.
+If you want to use multiple private keys, you can create a [MultipleKeyring] using an address and multiple private keys.
 The below examples show how to create a [MultipleKeyring] with multiple private keys.

 ```javascript
 // test.js